tinacms/tina.io/content/docs/introduction/tina-init.md

 next: '/docs/using-tina-editor'
 ---

-> Note: This doc assumes that our have a working NextJS site.
+> Note: This doc assumes that you have a working NextJS site.
 If not, you can quickly get started using one of our [starters](/docs/introduction/using-starter/).

 ## Adding Tina